MisionThi/thi-origins-stuff/docs/thi_key_library.md

 # Thi key library

-## What does the "thi key library"?
-What is it does is it creates the possiblity to have more than two active abilities on your origin
+What is it does is creates the possibility to have more than two active abilities on your origin.
+With this library, you will be able to have up to 18 active powers on one origin.

+## How do I use it?